Servitisation and social media storytelling: How retailers are approaching sustainability in 2020

 “The ability to rethink the way you fundamentally create value for your customers and shareholder will reap great opportunity,” The Lego Group’s director of zero impact Andrew McMullen said.

-McMullen noted, however, that Lego’s willingness to transform its business model is likely helped by its high margins and its structure, and said he appreciates that this is not a “one-size-fits-all” approach.
+McMullen noted, however, that Lego’s willingness to transform its business model is likely helped by its structure, and said he appreciates that this is not a “one-size-fits-all” approach.

 Walgreens Boots Alliance’s CSR manager Giulia Ferrati agreed, claiming that it would be “very difficult” for her firm to pilot a “Patagonia-style” repair model approach – “at least in the short term”.